KAMM (AM): History

-From 1988 to 1993, formats were bounced from Religious to Spanish as KSVZ (1988), KSGB (1989), and KTNO (1993).
+The station had Christian programming in the late 1980s and early 1980s under the call signs KSVZ (1988) and KSGB (1989) before flipping to Tejano music on February 1, 1993, as KTNO.
 Then in 1997, it was rebranded as KPAD with a Motivational format, airing syndicated programming from the Personal Achievement Radio service.
 The motivation format did not last long, and the call sign was changed to KZMP as a simulcast of KTCY until 2003.
 Along the way, KTCY and KZMP-FM swapped calls.
 In 2006, KZMP, along with three other stations, were sold by Entravision Communications to Liberman.

-On June 1, 2009, KZMP struck a local marketing agreement (LMA) with The Walt Disney Company and dropped its FM simulcast ("Radio Salaam Namaste")replacing it with ESPN Deportes Radio.
+On June 1, 2009, KZMP struck a local marketing agreement (LMA) with The Walt Disney Company and dropped its FM simulcast ("Radio Salaam Namaste") replacing it with ESPN Deportes Radio.

 Starting with the 2011 Major League Baseball season, KESN and KZMP acquired the rights to broadcast all Texas Rangers baseball games for the next four years.
 English broadcasts aired on KESN while the Spanish-language broadcasts were heard on KZMP.
 Additionally, the station also carried Spanish audio broadcasts for FC Dallas games.

 It was announced on August 7, 2013, that Disney, the owner of ESPN Deportes Radio, had transferred the station's operations to Deportes Media.
 No changes in the station's programming lineup occurred.

 ESPN Deportes 1540 logo before network's demise.

 On September 4, 2016, ESPN Deportes Radio was dropped for a simulcast of sister station KZZA 106.7.
 KZZA's Classic Regional Mexican format was rebranded as "La Ranchera" the same day.
 The staff of ESPN Deportes Dallas announced on their Facebook pages that they were in search of a new station.

 In July 2018, ESPN Deportes Radio returned to KZMP after an almost two-year absence.
 It competed with Univision Radio-owned 1270 KFLC, which broadcasts as a Univision Deportes Radio (now TUDN Radio) network affiliate.

 On June 11, 2019, it was announced that ESPN Deportes Radio would cease operations on September 8, and relocate some of its programming to podcast delivery.
 The day of the network's shut down, KZMP returned to a simulcast of sister station KZZA's Classic Regional Mexican music.
 It rebranded as "La Ranchera 106.7 FM y 1540 AM."

 On January 19, 2023, Estrella Media reached a deal to sell KZMP 1540 AM to North Texas Radio Group, owned by Richard Witkovski.
 The sale was consummated in May 10, and the station was taken silent, with a new format expected to be announced soon.

 On June 22, 2023, the station changed its call sign to KAMM.
 The station has returned to the air, albeit at a much reduced power of 100 watts, from a temporary antenna located just west of University Park.
 Coverage area for KAMM has been significantly diminished, as a result, with the signal reaching a less than 10 mile radius.
 Efforts are currently ongoing to establish a new permanent broadcasting home for the KAMM array.